getchip/PocketCHIP-Docs/source/includes/_applications.md

 The SunVox tracker is a fully featured music production studio.
 It's lightweight, sounds great, and is designed to work with a stylus on a single, small screen.
 As a result, it's a perfect fit for for making music and playing with sound on PocketC.H.I.P..

 To get started launch SunVox, put on some headphones, press F9 (remember, you'll need to hold the FN key and press 9 to get F9) to start playback, and dive into a complete world of electronic sound.

 ### Interface Overview
 Here's a quick overview of what you see when you launch SunVox, and what the different parts of the interface do.
-Visit the [http://www.warmplace.ru/wiki/sunvox:manual_en](http://www.warmplace.ru/wiki/sunvox:manual_en) for more information, including complete keyboard mappings.
+Visit [the SunVox page](http://www.warmplace.ru/wiki/sunvox:manual_en) for more information, including complete keyboard mappings.

 ![SunVox screen areas notated](images/sunvox_editpattern_callout.jpg)

 ### Pattern Editor
-The “Pattern Editor” in SunVox is like a page of sheet music.
+The Pattern Editor in SunVox is like a page of sheet music.
 Instead of staffs, measures, clefs, notes, and articulations, it has 32 rows and several columns that represent pitch, timing, and even how a pitch is played (soft, hard, bright, etc).
 Patterns represent chunks of a song that will later be dropped into the timeline of the song and arranged with other patterns.

-Note: All the numbers are in hexadecimal ([https://en.wikipedia.org/wiki/Hexadecima](https://en.wikipedia.org/wiki/Hexadecimal)) so instead of the number “46”, you'll see “2E”.
+Note: All the numbers are in hexadecimal ([see hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal)) so instead of the number “46”, you'll see “2E”.
 These notes can play drums, lead instruments that sound like a guitar (maybe), bass notes, or even atonal washes of sound.

 In the pattern editor you can add notes and note modifiers to compose patterns.
 Spacebar toggles edit mode on and off, use the arrow keys to select rows, use letters to enter notes, use numbers to enter (hexadecimal) values for velocity, module, and control values.